-In case Stock Exchange Sensitive Index constituent is not traded in the final fifteen minutes, then in such a scenario the last price that has been traded is considered for calculation of the closure of index and if the same is not traded for the entire day, then the closing price for the last day is considered for the purpose of calculating the index closure.
+If the Stock Exchange Sensitive Index constituent is not traded in the final fifteen minutes, then the last price that has been traded is considered for calculation of the closure of the index.
+And if the same is not traded for the entire day, then the closing price for the last day is considered for calculating the index closure.

 - Stock Exchange Sensitive Index can be measured by calculating the performance of the trending 30 stocks.
 It is now calculated by taking the free-float market capitalization method into use.

-- However, the earlier full market capitalization method was used for the purpose of the calculation.
-From the 1st of September, 2003 the use of the free-float market capitalization method came into existence.
-The free-float market capitalization method is globally accepted and acknowledged and it is also regarded as the industry’s best practice.
+- However, the earlier full market capitalization method was used for the calculation.
+From 1st September 2003, the use of the free-float market capitalization method came into existence.
+The free-float market capitalization method is globally accepted and acknowledged, and it is also regarded as the industry’s best practice.

-- The free-float market capitalization method, market capitalization weighting scheme method and divisor method are used for the purpose of the calculation of the SENSEX with respect to the top thirty stocks.
+- The free-float market capitalization method, market capitalization weighting scheme method, and the divisor method are used for the calculation of the SENSEX with respect to the top thirty stocks.
 The market capitalization weighting method is used to evaluate the market capitalization of an entity by taking the price of its stock and multiplying the same with the total number of shares that are issued by that particular entity.

-- The index divisor helps in keeping the index comparable over a period of time and therefore, it acts as an adjustment point for each and every index adjustment that arises out of scripts replacement, corporate actions, etc..
+- The index divisor helps in keeping the index comparable over a period of time.
+Therefore, it acts as an adjustment point for every index adjustment that arises out of scripts replacement, corporate actions, etc..

 Following are the benefits-

 - Better Visibility– SENSEX provides better visibility and enhances the credibility of a company.
-This increases the demand for the company’s shares as well as leverage the valuation of the same.
+It increases the demand for the company’s shares as well as leverage the valuation of the same.